deity-io/falcon-platform-docs/dpsg/docs/about.md

 Next to handling the full payment flow, DPSG is also a way to manage the configuration of your payment providers and methods used by your Falcon App.

 :::info Requires Falcon v3.0.0 or higher
-If you want to use DPSG in your Falcon app, make sure to use to use a Falcon version >= 3.0.0.
+If you want to use DPSG in your Falcon app, make sure to use Falcon version >= 3.0.0.
 Version 2 is not supported.
 :::

 ## Management your payment configuration